Meet the conductors

 Dave began his musical journey by starting on the trombone in 1986 (aged 11) in Mansfield, Notts, England.
 He quickly progressed through the ABRSM grades and took part in a large range of bands and orchestras in the Nottinghamshire area, branched out to playing the tuba before leaving school, and then moved to London for further study.
 Playing euphonium, trumpet and sousaphone came later and he spent 16 years in London performing in a huge range of big bands, orchestras, brass ensembles and pop/soul bands.
 As well as recording and arranging work, he also created his own successful band management company aimed at providing live music for private and corporate events.
 Dave was in the original 2009 line-up for the jazz/soul/RnB Hackney Colliery Band, with which he performed all over the UK at many festivals and events, and featured on their first album.

-Since moving to Sydney in 2011 with his wife and 2 children, he has concentrated more on teaching than performing, but is still very active with Sydney bands including The Blue Riff Big Band and his own New Orleans jazz band the Blue Tongue Brass Band.
+Since moving to Sydney in 2011 with his wife and 2 children, he has concentrated more on teaching than performing, but is still very active with Sydney bands including; The North West Wind Ensemble, The Blue Riff Big Band and his own New Orleans jazz band the Blue Tongue Brass Band.

 Vov Dylan grew up with music in every aspect of his life and had his first paid violin performance at the age of 6.
 Since then, he has amassed an enormous performance repertoire and is comfortable performing everything from solo Bach and mainstream classical repertoire to folk, gypsy, continental, jazz, Hollywood, broadway, pop, rock, and even disco.